ppreshant/flow_cytometry/notes-flowcytometry.md

  5. Plotting distribution :  Who has the better violins automated?
 FlowCal : violins, _but without sample name_ and matplotlib is not compositional like ggplot; flopr -- check
  6. Retrieving summary stats :: FlowCal.stats module, need to figure out in flopR-

-Other
+## Other considerations
 1. Run-time
 	- _FlowCal_ : Run time for single .fcs ~ 9-10 sec with plotting and 1 sec without plotting. using `%timeit -n 1 -r 1 _process_single_fcs(..)`.
 For full workflow of 4 files + beads calibration = 23.4 sec (without plotting calibration details)
 	- _FlopR_ : ~ 1 min per sample ; maybe turn plotting off?
+2. What kind of stats do we want from data?
+	- (S048 mainly) % and numbers of cells in red high, red low and gr ..
+	- Other expts : distributions of fcs data plotted

+## Conclusions
+ - 10/6/22 : Use adhoc R openCyto, flowWorkspace - for S048 data -- flowcal is discarding useful data. *Re-calibrate FlowCal to retain more events (~ >80%) in the future?*
- Let's focus on processing with FlowCal since it is faster - 14/5/22 ~~FlopR, since R is good for the other steps - 30/4/22
+ - 14/5/22 : Let's focus on trim-mefl processing with FlowCal since it is faster
+ - 30/4/22 : ~~FlopR, since R is good for the other steps -

 # Ideal workflow
 Script in rmd